Hidden Thailand Tour

 Day 2 - Bangkok - city tour with a difference

-Tour of some of the sights of Thailand’s vast and bustling capital, including famous Wat Po, the Royal Palace and Wat Phra Kaew (Temple of the Emerald Buddha).
-We also include behind the scenes views, street-life and local markets as we travel around Bangkok by public transport alone; Skytrain, Chao Phraya River express, canal boats and of course tuk-tuks.
+Tour of some of the sights of Thailand’s vast and bustling capital, including famous Wat Po, the Royal Palace and Wat Phra Kaew (Temple of the Emerald Buddha) and Chinatown.
+We also include behind-the-scenes views, street life and local markets as we travel around Bangkok uniquely by public transport; Skytrain, Chao Phraya River Express, canal boats and of course tuk-tuks.
 An evening street food tour completes the day.

-Overnight: Bangkok Transport: Train, Boat, Walk, Tuk Tuk, Meals: B, L,
+Overnight: Bangkok Transport: Train, Boat, Tuk Tuk, Meals: B, L, D,

 Day 3 - Sukhothai - up country by train